cedadev/jdma_client/docs/jdma_client/tutorial.rst

 ``jdma files``

+To limit this to a single workspace:

+``jdma files -w <workspace>``

+To list all the files for all users in a workspace:

+``jdma files -f workspace -w <workspace>``

-This returns all of the files for the user, so it is more useful to list the files in a batch:
+This returns all of the files for the user(s), so it is more useful to list the files in a batch:

 ``jdma files <batch_id>``